 Breaking the Glass

 The next, and final, ritual element of the ceremony is the breaking of a glass.
-Traditionally, it is the groom who shatters the glass with his foot.
 The origins and rationale for this tradition are uncertain.
 One interpretation suggests that the broken glass reminds Jews assembled at a joyous occasion of the destruction of Jerusalem and its Temple.
-Another suggests that the glass represents the couple that just as the glass, when it is broken, enters a new state from which there is no turning backit is the hope of the community that this couple will always remain in their married state.
+Another suggests that the glass represents the hope that, just as the broken glass enters a new state from which there is no turning back, this couple will always remain in their married state.
 Others suggest that the shattered glass is a reminder to the couple of the fragility and the delicate nature of their relationship and love, urging them to be always caring and kind with each other.
-With this ‘step’, the ceremony is completed, and we wish the couple, “Mazel Tov!!” (good fortune, congratulations!).
+With this ‘step’, the ceremony is complete, and we wish the couple, “Mazel Tov!!” (good fortune, congratulations!).